 Oh, the symptoms will be VERY severe so you’ll definitely know what foods you react to.
 I remember having an acai bowl (full of sugar and gluten, of course) during one of the breaks in a law lecture because my classmate was raving about it.

 Then, do the same thing for the next 3 weeks for soy, eggs and dairy.
 Be sure to only reintroduce one at a time so that you can really isolate the food and its effect on your body (i.e. don’t do both gluten and soy in week 2, keep the gluten out!!).

-What happened when I did it?
+What happened when I did the Virgin Diet?

-Unfortunately for me, I think I react to just about everything.
+Unfortunately for me, I think I’m intolerant towards just about everything.
 Gluten makes me bloated and gassy, soy and sugary stuff cause a huge energy dip and make me feel sluggish, and dairy causes breakouts of acne on my face.

 Trying out this diet was probably the biggest factor in bringing down my body fat percentage.
 Furthermore, it gave me sustained energy throughout the day – no more after-lunch slumps!

-If you’re struggling with weight loss, or constantly experiencing bad symptoms, I would recommend that you at least try the process out (it’s only about 2 months worth of experimentation) so that you find out what foods you may be sensitive to and you can be more mindful in keeping them out of your diet.
+If you’re struggling with weight loss, or constantly experiencing bad symptoms, I would recommend that you at least try the process out.
+It’s only about 2 months worth of experimentation.
+It’s best to find out what foods you may be sensitive to, so you can be more mindful in keeping them out of your diet.

 Personally, I really enjoyed the mix of plant-based protein powder and gluten-free oats topped with berries for breakfast.
 For lunch and dinner, I had quinoa or brown rice with plenty of vegetables and fish, chicken or turkey.

 It might be a pain if you go out to eat and the menu doesn’t have anything suitable (especially here in Singapore) but if you’re committed to it, you’ll make it work for 21 days.
 It could be as simple as studying the menu beforehand or eating something prior to going out and just having a drink or something.